The Plaster of Thought-Walls (Translated)

 It’s raining…..

 I’m listening to this song by Srikanto.
-My mind has settled into an oddly peaceful state.
+My heart is strangely at peace.

 7 May 2014

-*Terms and conditions apply.
-They must have pockets in their outer garments.
+*Conditions apply.
+Said person must possess pockets in their outer garment.

 10 May 2014